Upcoming Board Meetings and Board Committee Meetings

-Previous meeting community packets, agendas and minutes are posted in the folders below, as are items presented during meetings, and Board Briefs, a summary designed to give a timely and quick newsletter-style overview of the Board meeting.
+Previous meeting community packets, agendas, minutes, and board committee information are posted in the folders below along, as are items presented during meetings, and Board Briefs, a summary designed to give a timely and quick newsletter-style overview of the Board meeting.
 Archived community packets, agendas, and minutes prior to May 16, 2016.

 Board Meeting Participation